The Czech Republic’s international investment position and external debt

 (CZK billions, end-of-period balance)

-The external assets of the banking sector (including the CNB and excluding portfolio investment and derivatives) increased by CZK 54.5 billion in Q4, constituting 41.8% of total assets.
-This was largely due to a rise in the CNB’s reserve and other assets, which amounted to CZK 98.3 billion.
-The share of the CNB’s reserve and other assets in total investment position assets was 34.9%.
+The external assets of the banking sector (including the CNB and excluding portfolio investment and derivatives) increased by CZK 161.6 billion in Q1, constituting 39.9% of total assets.
+This was largely due to a rise in the value of commercial banks’ assets, which amounted to CZK 86.8 billion.
+At the same time, the CNB’s reserve assets and other assets increased by CZK 74.8 billion.

-The positive fair value of derivatives declined by CZK 9.3 billion in Q4 and accounted for 1.4% of investment position assets.
+The positive fair value of derivatives increased by CZK 15.1 billion in Q1.

-The external assets of the general government sector (excluding portfolio investment and derivatives) increased by CZK 26.4 billion in Q4, and the share of general government assets in total assets amounted to 1.4%.
+The external assets of the general government sector (excluding portfolio investment and derivatives) fell by CZK 2.1 billion in Q1.

-Investment position external liabilities rose by CZK 226.8 billion in Q4 to CZK 11,273.4 billion at the end of December 2025.
-In year-on-year terms, the liabilities increased by CZK 759 billion.
+Investment position external liabilities increased quarter on quarter by CZK 831.5 billion to CZK 12,104.9 billion in Q1.
+In year-on-year terms the liabilities increased by CZK 1,397.1 billion.

 Chart 3 – Structure of investment position liabilities